McChronicle/BingeSkipper/README.md

 ## What is this?
 This is a simple plugin for Chromium based and Firefox based browsers that skips the following Netflix screens:

-- The "Who's watching?" screen
 - The "Skip Intro" button
 - The "Continue Watching" button
+- The "Next Episode" button (credits)

 ## How to install
 ### Chromium based browsers